18F/identity-pki/terraform/tooling/tooling/tests/README.md

 ## Updating dependencies

 We want our tests to be fully contained and not require external resources to build and run.
-To that end, we are vendoring the goland dependencies in the `tests` dir.
+To that end, we are vendoring the golang dependencies in the `tests` dir.

 To update that, just say `go mod vendor`, and it should update the